 EQUINE LAND CONSERVATION RESOURCE ($10,000) is an organization whose mission is “to advance the conservation of land for horse-related activity.”
 Research by the U.S. Department of Agriculture has shown that over 6,000 acres of farm and open lands are lost every day.
-The money will be used to help underwrite the cost of three regional forums (in Hartford, Los Angeles and Baltimore) designed to educate and unify the horse community to act regionally on the issue of equine land and trail conservation.
+The money will be used to help underwrite the cost of three regional forums designed to educate and unify the horse community to act regionally on the issue of equine land and trail conservation.

 MORRIS ANIMAL FOUNDATION ($10,000) requested a grant for researchers at the University of Massachusetts who are focusing on ways to treat equine laminitis.
 These researchers will then use this information to develop more targeted therapeutic drugs that could slow and/or prevent laminar tissue damage in horses.

-OLD FIELD FARM RESTORATION OF HISTORIC BARN’S ROOF ($22,000) will help restore an equestrian landmark to enhance its educational and cultural activities.
+OLD FIELD FARM ($22,000) will use its grant funding to restore an equestrian landmark to enhance its educational and cultural activities.
 The organization, a historic equestrian parkland built in 1931, requested funding to restore and improve the roof of the Smythe main barn where most of the activities take place.
-They are working with Suffolk County Department of Parks to oversee the renovation of the building, which hosts clinics, lectures and other learning activities for equine enthusiasts.
+They are working with the Suffolk County Department of Parks to oversee the renovation of the building, which hosts clinics, lectures and other learning activities for equine enthusiasts.

-SAHJA FREE TRAINING CLINIC FOR MEMBERS ($5,000) is a program geared towards bringing in a well-known clinician to educate entry-level exhibitors and low budget owners.
-So far the Sacramento Area Hunter Jumper Association has only been doing one clinic a year and the grant money requested is to help them offer a second clinic.
+SACRAMENTO AREA HUNTER JUMPER ASSOCIATION ($5,000) will use its grant to fund a program geared toward bringing in a well-known clinician to educate entry-level exhibitors and low budget owners.
+So far the Sacramento Area Hunter Jumper Association has only been doing one clinic a year, and the grant money requested is to help them offer a second clinic.
 Their goal is to offer more to their members who they indicated “thirst for education in a sport which is new to them.”
 The money for this grant was allocated from funding reserved for Hunter/Jumper activities in California and Nevada.

-UPHA RIBBONS OF SERVICE PROGRAM ($12,500) was created to develop philanthropic youth who help raise funds for charitable organizations, donate their time to community service, guide others to help where needed and educate others on the values learned by being involved with horses.
-This annual United Professional Horsemen’s Association program geared towards Saddle Seat Equitation riders runs from November 1, 2010, until October 31, 2011.
+UNITED PROFESSIONAL HORSEMEN'S ASSOCIATION ($12,500) will use its grant funding to support its Ribbons of Service program.
+The program was created to develop philanthropic youth who help raise funds for charitable organizations, donate their time to community service, guide others to help where needed and educate others on the values learned by being involved with horses.
+This annual UPHA program geared towards Saddle Seat Equitation riders runs from November 1, 2010, until October 31, 2011.
 They requested funds to provide scholarships to winners of the 2011 program.